 Britain has been at the forefront of railway development since the 1800s and it’s vital that the network remains a safe place for the public and rail staff.
 The Covid-19 pandemic—and the challenges it continues to present—have made this even more important.

-In order to ensure the strategy is being implemented effectively, The Leading Health and Safety on Britain's Railway Executive Advisory Group (LEAG) has been set up to oversee implementation of the strategy.
-It acts on behalf of RSSB’s Board.
-It will also provide accountability and support to System Safety Risk Group and The Rail Wellbeing Alliance and their related subgroups.
+To ensure the strategy is being implemented effectively, The Leading Health and Safety on Britain's Railway Executive Advisory Group (LEAG) has been set up to oversee implementation of the strategy.
+It acts on behalf of the RSSB Board.
+LEAG will also provide accountability and support to System Safety Risk Group and The Rail Wellbeing Alliance and their related subgroups.
 Read the key messages from each of these groups.